-Whether you have medical bills from a one-time emergency or ongoing bills due to a chronic illness, there are several organizations dedicated to lifting the burden of healthcare.
+Whether you have medical bills to pay off from a one-time emergency or ongoing bills due to a chronic illness, there are several organizations dedicated to lifting the burden of healthcare.

 Medicaid is a federal and state program providing free or low-cost medical benefits to eligible low-income adults, children, pregnant women, seniors, and people with disabilities.
 If approved for Medicaid, you can retroact coverage up to three months prior to application.